geshan/geshan.github.com/source/_posts/2016-09-14-some-useful-resources-for-conference-speakers-and-wanna-be-speakers.markdown

 Some years back, I thought that submitting a paper to a tech conference was a lot of work.
 General tech conferences just need you to submit a title and a 200-300 word abstract that's it.
 The organizers/paper selection committee decides to select or reject the paper on that basis.
 So just jot down those great abstracts and start submitting the papers.

-You will be happy to know that many conferences also cover travel and hotel costs for speakers.
-So if you get selected you get a chance to visit a new city/country and speak about a topic you like too.
+You will be happy to know that some conferences also cover travel and hotel costs for speakers.
+So, if you get selected you get a chance to visit a new city/country and speak about a topic you like too.

 ## How Do I know which conferences have an open CFP